MMortari/IBMWastson-Speec/README.md

 Contact : bmortari2000@gmail.com <br>
 Objective:

-- Create a application using any IBM Watson service
+- Create a application using any IBM Watson service.

 ## How to install and run